igs-opensource/PSAzureDatabricks/README.md

 ## Welcome to the PSAzure-Databricks project!

 PSAzureDatabricks is an open source PowerShell module designed to make automating and scripting certain tasks within Azure Databricks easier.
-There are commansd to support your configuration of Databricks clusters, code and content, and even Databricks jobs.
+There are commands to support your configuration of Databricks clusters, code and content, and even Databricks jobs.

 ## Requirements
 * PowerShell v5 and above, including PSCore 6!